sinju-pau/Data-Visualization-in-Python-and-R/README.md

 (Note: sometimes GitHub's notebook rendering can be slow or finicky.
 If you're having trouble with the notebooks, try viewing the material on [nbviewer](http://nbviewer.jupyter.org/)).

-Here's a list of notebooks illustrating my projects in Machine Learning:
+Here's a list of notebooks illustrating my projects:

 1. [MoveHub City Rankings Prediction - (Linear Regression and Support Vector Regression)](https://github.com/sinju-pau/Predicting-using-Regression-methods/blob/master/Movehubcityrankings.ipynb)